Trade Gold Trading

 The SMA and EMA energies moving averages are the most commonly used Moving averages to trade energies.
 Whereas the EMA energies moving average has a more sophisticated method of calculation, its more popular than the SMA energies moving average.

-EMA on the other hand uses an acceleration factor and it is more responsive to the energies trend.
+EMA on the other hand uses an acceleration factor and it is more responsive to the trend.

 The SMA and EMA can also be used to generate entry and exit points when energies.
-These Moving averages can also be combined with Fibonacci and ADX indicators to generate confirmation the energies signals generated by these moving averages.
+These Moving averages can also be combined with Fibonacci and ADX indicators to generate confirmation the signals generated by these moving averages.